farah-qistina/UNMC-Climbers/README.md

        `maxMembers - (number of drivers + number of self-transport members)`

 ### Adjusting Code Values
-`maxMembers` defines the maximum number of members that can be accomodated (Default 20)<br>
+`maxMembers` defines the maximum number of members that can be accommodated (Default 20)<br>
-`maxUnskilled` defines how many members who don't know how to belay or tie a figure-eight knot can be accomodated for training (Default 10) <br>
+`maxUnskilled` defines how many members who don't know how to belay or tie a figure-eight knot can be accommodated for training (Default 10) <br>
 <br>
-These variables are at the very top of the script for ease of access and can be modified.
+These variables can be modified and are at the very top of the script for ease of access.

 ## 📈 Update Attendance
 1) **Run the script**